rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

     ![pet-battle-api-git-repo](images/pet-battle-api-git-repo.png)

-2. Back in your CodeReady Workspace, we'll fork the PetBattle API code to this newly created repository on git.
+2. Back in your Dev Spaces Workspace, we'll fork the PetBattle API code to this newly created repository on git.

     ```bash#test
     cd /projects